-- 4500.
-Leadership for a Changing World (3).
-Pr., MNGT 3100, upper division standing.
-Covers the most current management practices needed for organizational survival and excellence.
-Topics include reengineering, managing cultural change, managing innovation in a learning organization, teamwork, and autonomous work groups. - 4670.
-Organizational Change and Development (3).
-Pr., MNGT 3460.
-Concentrates on providing students with understanding, knowledge, skills, and techniques to help individuals facilitate change in organizations.
-Strategies and tactics used in organizational and social developments in the past will be critically examined for their relevance to the future. - 4750.
+- 4750.
 International Business Management (3).
 Pr., ECON 3050, upper division standing.
 Shows how economic and financial factors influence the strategy formulation and management of a firm wishing to engage in international trade.
-Topics include management of a firm wishing to engage in international trade. ing culture's consequences, global human resource management, managing multinational enterprise, and global strategic management. - 4760.
+Topics include managing culture's consequences, global human resource management, managing multinational enterprise, and global strategic management. - 4760.
 International Law (3).
 Pr., upper division standing.
 A survey of domestic and foreign laws and treaties as they affect international business transactions. - 4800.
 Strategic Management (3).
 Pr., All other upper division courses (ECON 3050, MKTG 3310, FINA 3610, MNGT 3100, MNGT 3460), senior standing.
 Capstone course in the School of Business integrating the knowledge gained in the core business curriculum.
 Students develop the ability to think about how an organization can gain sustainable competitive advantage by crafting a business strategy. - 4900.
 Independent Study (1-3).
-Pr., junior standing, approval of department head.
+Pr., junior standing, department head approval.
 Variable content as determined by faculty member outside of the classroom setting.
-Requires department head approval.
 May be repeated up to 6 hours. - 4924.
 Internship in Management (1-3).
 Pr., departmental approval.
 Practical experience that enables students to integrate academic knowledge with applications by exposure to business, governmental, and other organizational environments.
 May be repeated up to 6 hours.
 Only grades of Satisfactory and Unsatisfactory will be assigned.
 Free elective credit only. - 4970.
 Special Problems/Special Topics (3).
 Pr., junior standing.
 Variable content in management within the classroom setting.
 May be repeated up to 6 hours.